HunorTotBagi/HunorTotBagi/README.md

 data and digital signatures between contacts</li>
 <li>
     <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a>: This project is the end result of a nine-month Full-Stack Web Development Training Program, organized by the
     <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> in collaboration with the Government of AP Vojvodina's Secretariat for Economy and Tourism.
-The projects backend part is actively maintained and continuously updated to incorporate the latest trends
+The <strong>backend</strong> part is actively maintained and continuously updated to incorporate the latest trends
 </li>

   <li><a href="https://nikolavetnic.itch.io/sodhara">Sodhara</a>: Sodhara is a retro sci-fi action platformer, actively developed by <a href="https://github.com/NikolaVetnic">Nikola Vetnić</a> and me, inspired by the SNES classic Super Metroid.
 I play a key role in QA, leading feature improvements, addressing & fixing minor bugs and refining level design to ensure the game is polished and provides an engaging experience